 The code B* is assigned to products previously assigned an A or B code when FDA receives new information that raises a significant question regarding therapeutic equivalence that can be resolved only through further Agency investigation and/or review of data and information submitted by the applicant.
 The B* code signifies that the Agency will take no position regarding the therapeutic equivalence of the product until the Agency completes its investigation and review.

 BC Extended-release dosage forms (capsules, injectables and tablets)

 Extended-release tablets are formulated in such a manner as to make the contained medicament available over an extended period of time following ingestion.

-Although bioavailability studies have been conducted on these dosage forms, they may be subject to bioavailability differences, primarily because firms developing extended-release products for the same active ingredient rarely employ the same formulation approach.
+Although bioavailability studies have been conducted on these dosage forms, they may be subject to bioavailability differences, primarily because applicants developing extended-release products for the same active ingredient rarely employ the same formulation approach.
 FDA, therefore, does not consider different extended-release dosage forms containing the same active ingredient in equal strength to be therapeutically equivalent unless equivalence between individual products in both rate and extent has been specifically demonstrated through appropriate bioequivalence studies.
 Extended-release products for which such bioequivalence data have not been submitted are coded BC, while those for which such data are available have been coded AB.

 BD Active ingredients and dosage forms with documented bioequivalence problems